garrandall/popular-music-data/tracks/sweeter-than-sugar-ohio-express.md

 Oh, no, you're sweeter than...
 Sweeter than sugar
 Yeah, yeah, yeah yeah
-Oh baby you and me we're a...
+Oh baby you and me we're a
 Sweeter than sugar fade to finish